metasfresh/metasfresh-documentation/_webui_collection/EN/Material-Cockpit.md

 tags:
   - Master Data
   - Warehouse Management
-  - Material Cockpit
+  - Material Cockpit / Trading Desk
 lang: en
 sequence: 10
 ref: material-cockpit
 ---

 ## Overview
-In metasfresh, you can use the **Material Cockpit** to view and manage the quantities of your products in stock as well as other stock and document-related details.
+In metasfresh, you can use the **Material Cockpit** (or Trading Desk) to view and manage the quantities of your products in stock as well as other stock and document-related details, such as [highest purchase prices](Material-Cockpit-highest-purchase-price).

 ## Steps
 1. Open "Material Cockpit" from the [menu](Menu).